aakashbanerjee/gentfmodlayout/README.md

 cd into any folder and run the executable gentfmod to create the terraform module folder and files in a moment

 setup terraform workspace to track changes to /tf and you arre all set for a smooth IAC project setup.

+added example terraform code to create a free resource IAM Access Analyzer in AWS account us-east-1.

+**Please note you will need to add the role arn and session name in the root module provider.tf